 You don't handle card data.
 You don't store it.
 You don't transmit it.
 You send a payment session request and receive a success/failure webhook.
 Your QSA scope is minimal.
 Your compliance burden is minimal.

 The payment layer — Shuttle, in this context — carries the PCI DSS Level 1 certification.
 That's the certification that covers the card capture, tokenisation, vault, and PSP routing.
 You inherit the compliance posture without the certification cost.
+For a detailed walkthrough of how this works specifically on Twilio infrastructure, see Twilio PCI Compliance: How to Take Payments Without Handling Card Data.

 Multi-PSP: Why Your Customers' Gateway Matters